Pelican crossing

-A pelican crossing, or archaically pelicon crossing (PEdestrian LIght CONtrolled), is a type of pedestrian crossing with traffic signals for both pedestrians and vehicular traffic, activated by call buttons for pedestrians, with the walk signal being directly across the road from the pedestrian.
-The design is also found in the Isle of Man, the Channel Islands, the island of Ireland, Indonesia and Australia.
+A pelican crossing is a type of pedestrian crossing with traffic signals for both pedestrians and vehicular traffic, activated by call buttons for pedestrians, with the walk signal being directly across the road from the pedestrian.
+Pelican crossings are ubiquitous in many countries, but usage of the phrase "pelican crossing" is confined mainly to the UK and Ireland.
+The design was originally introduced in the United Kingdom; they are also found in the Isle of Man, the Channel Islands, Ireland, Indonesia and Australia.
 The crossings began to be phased out in Great Britain in 2016, being replaced with puffin crossings which have pedestrian signals above the call button rather than across the road.

-The crossing is usually formed of two poles on either side of the road, each containing three signal heads (one in each direction for drivers and one facing pedestrians) and a call button unit for pedestrians to operate the crossing.
-The crossing type is distinctive for fixed signal timings (as opposed to the variable timings of puffin crossings and the flashing amber/green man phase, which allows the crossing to clear and drivers to continue when it is.
+The pelican crossing is usually formed of two poles on either side of the road, each containing three signal heads (one in each direction for drivers and one facing pedestrians) and a call button unit for pedestrians to operate the crossing.
+The crossing type is distinctive for fixed signal timings (as opposed to the variable timings of puffin crossings and the flashing amber/green man phase, which allows the crossing to clear and drivers to continue when it is).
 An audible bleep and tactile rotating cone are normally present to aid visually impaired pedestrians.

-Pelican crossings are ubiquitous in many countries, but usage of the phrase "pelican crossing" is confined mainly to the UK and Ireland.
 A comparable system called the HAWK beacon is used in the United States.

 History

 Etymology

 The name is derived from PELICON, a portmanteau of pedestrian light controlled.
 The term pelican crossing originated in the United Kingdom, Crown Dependencies and British Overseas Territories, but similar traffic control devices are in use throughout the world.
-The term is also used in the Republic of Ireland.
+The term is also used occasionally in the Republic of Ireland.

 Development

-The pelican crossing was a relatively minor development of the "x–way" crossing.
-This earlier crossing was largely identical to the pelican crossing, but instead of a green light for motorists, featured a white diagonal cross.
+The pelican crossing was a relatively minor development of the previously-trialled "X-way" crossing.
+This was largely identical to the pelican crossing, but instead of a green light for motorists, featured a white diagonal cross.
 The intention of this was to distinguish the crossing lights from any nearby junction (standard) traffic lights.
 The white cross was widely criticised and users and motoring organisations alike called for the white cross to be replaced by a green light.

-With some changes to the light timings and road markings, the "x–way" crossing became the pelican crossing.
+With this change in place, along with some alterations to the light timings and road markings, the "X-way" crossing became the pelican crossing.

+Introduction

 In the United Kingdom, the pelican crossing was the first definitive light-controlled crossing for pedestrians, introduced in 1969.
 This was after the earlier failed experiment of the panda crossing.
 Previously only zebra crossings had been used, which have warning signals (Belisha beacons), but no control signals.

 In 1974, cast from Dad's Army performed a public information film to explain the pelican crossing, and how it works.
-In 1976, Paul Greenwood sung "The Pelican Crossing Song", again explaining how a pelican crossing works.
+In 1976, Paul Greenwood sang "The Pelican Crossing Song", again explaining how a pelican crossing works.

+Changes to the regulations surrounding pelican crossings published in 1987 included the introduction of zig-zag markings, matching those used on the Zebra crossing, from 1989.